 Students have the opportunity to participate in the formulation of policy directly affecting students through membership on appropriate committees as determined by the President or other recognized groups within the College.

 1. Definitions in the Code of Conduct

 All students are subject to the Code of Conduct, in addition to being responsible for complying with all other College policies.
-The term “student” refers to all persons taking courses at the College, either full-time or part-time; pursuing undergraduate, certificate, or professional studies; persons who withdraw after allegedly violating the Student Conduct Code; persons who are not officially enrolled for a particular term but who have a continuing relationship with the College; persons who have been notified of their acceptance for admission; or persons who are living in College residence halls or apartments, although not enrolled at VTC.
+The term “student” refers to all persons taking courses at the College, either full-time or part-time; pursuing undergraduate, certificate, or professional studies; persons who withdraw after allegedly violating the Student Conduct Code; persons who are not officially enrolled for a particular term but who have a continuing relationship with the College; persons who have been notified of their acceptance for admission; or persons who are living in College residence halls or apartments, although not enrolled at Vermont Tech.

 The term “student” also includes Vermont Academy of Science and Technology (VAST) students.
 The College reserves the right to notify a VAST student’s home high school of any charges against and/or disciplinary action taken against a VAST student.